I Sometimes Feel Like I May Burst…

 4. I will say to myself, “I can allow myself to quit if I am not fulfilled.”

 If you are not fulfilled, I say quit.
 Why?
-We can use the time for something we enjoy, like spending more time with our family.
+We can use the time for something we enjoy, like spending quality time with loved ones.
+Prioritizing quality time helps maintain balance and strengthens our relationships.

 5. I will simplify my elective burdens.